Welland By-Pass: Construction

 The construction started with the sinking of the first shovel on June 9, 1967, and continued for six years.
 (During construction, a giant "Earth mover" working on the canal, accidentally struck and ruptured a buried natural gas line, which erupted into a torch-like flame approx 90–100 meters high; there were no injuries.)
 In a symbolic event watched by many residents, on a snowy night, Bridge #13 on Welland's East Main Street came up for the last time, lighted by floodlights, on December 15, 1972, the new bypass would be open to shipping for the next season.
 (The bridge was actually quietly opened the next day to allow the passage of a St. Lawrence Seaway service vessel.)

 The Main Street Tunnel was officially opened on May 20, 1972, with the Townline Tunnel following on July 13.
 Rail traffic through the Townline Tunnel was inaugurated on January 31, 1973.
 The new canal was first traversed by the Canadian Coast Guard cutter Griffon on March 27, 1973.
 The first commercial ship to pass through the by-pass was the M.V.
 Senneville on March 28, 1973.
 It carried a cargo of 1,063,868 bushels of barley in transit from Duluth, Minnesota to Port Cartier, Quebec.
 The official opening ceremony for the Welland By-pass took place on July 14, 1973.

-Overall, the project cost approximately CAD$188 million.
+Overall, the project cost approximately CAD$188 million, compared to the CAD$134 million originally estimated by the St. Lawrence Seaway Authority in 1965.
 The new channel reduced the length of the canal by 1.3 km and replaced six bridge crossings with the two new tunnels.
 It reduced the transit time through the Welland Canal by about 30 minutes (5%) as compared to the old alignment.